 A passing score, sometimes called a "cut score," is the minimum score one needs to achieve in order to pass the exam.
-The "pass rate" is the percentage of candidates who actually pass the exam.
+The "pass rate" is the percentage of candidates who actually pass the examit.
 The test development process will consider data from actual tests and data from reviewers rating the items and exams in evaluating the cut score.

-In some of the states, the cut scores are arbitrarily established by rule or regulation.
-This is not a valid testing practice.
+In some of the states, the cut scores are arbitrarily established by rule or regulation; t-This is not a valid testing practice.
 Cut scores should be based on data collected through the test-development process.
 Regulatory licensing exams typically target a level referred to as "minimum" competency, rather than "average" competency.
-Licensing examinations try to determine who has the minimum competency to safely practice in a profession without compromising the health and safety of the public.
-An arbitrary cut score, which is the practice in some of the states, tends to focus on the average, rather than minimum, competency.
-Thus, qualified candidates could be cut because they fall below the average, not because their competency is unacceptable.
+Licensing examinations try to determine who has the minimum competency to safely practice in a-the profession without compromising the health and safety of the public.
+An arbitrary cut score, which is the practice in some of the statesby contrast, tends to focus on the average, rather than minimum, competency.
+Thus, qualified candidates could be unjustly cut because they fall below the average, not because their competency is below an unacceptable level.